Abhijitt25/Parking-At-Tips/SRS.md

 ### MAINTAINANCE AND SUPPORT:
   * The system should provide reliable maintenance and support services to ensure its smooth operation over time.
 This could include regular software .
-  * Updates, hardware maintenance contracts, and customer support hotlines.
+  * Updates, hardware maintenance contracts, and customer support helplines.

 ### SAFETY:
   * The users' login page will be secure from malicious attacks and phishing.
-  * Separate environments will be maintained for the system for isolation in reservation and development.